Laura Danekas, Treasurer

 - Disbursement of Funds

 The treasurer redeems all school, county and district warrants from monies available in the fund upon which they were drawn.
-If a fund has insufficient monies, each warrant is registered and interest charges begin to accrue.
-Then as monies become available, those warrants are called for redemption in the order of their issuance.

 - Investment of Funds